01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day03.md

         [ 4.,  2.,  4.]])
     ```

-# Exercice 2 Scaler
+# Exercise 2 Scaler

-The goal of this exercice is to learn to scale a data set.
+The goal of this exercise is to learn to scale a data set.
 There are various scaling techniques, we will focus on `StandardScaler` from scikit learn.

-We will use a tiny data set for this exercice that we will generate by ourselves:
+We will use a tiny data set for this exercise that we will generate by ourselves:

 ```
 X_train = np.array([[ 1., -1.,  2.],